Whole Body Health for All Ages

 Food Road Map

-What you eat has a significant impact on how you feel and how your body refuels, says Beebe Health Coach Rita Williams, MA, CHES.
+What you eat has a significant impact on how you feel and how your body refuels.
 The older you get, the more your food choices begin to stack up.
 Keep your heart and arteries healthy, help prevent high cholesterol and high blood pressure, which can lead to cardiovascular disease, reduce pain, and fight diabetes and overall inflammation by eating a nutritious and balanced diet full of vegetables, fruits, protein, and healthy fats.
 (Search "Recipes" for some healthy recipe options!)

 Did you know dehydration can lead to memory issues and constipation?
 Dehydration can become more dangerous as we age.
 We may forget to drink enough water during the busy days.
 The recommended amount is eight to 12 glasses of water a day.
 Try setting aside a container like a travel water bottle or pitcher—with ounces measured on the outside—so you can keep track of how much water you drink each day.

-Annual check-ups are a must during any stage of life, Williams says.
+Annual check-ups are a must during any stage of life.
 However, they prove especially helpful as we get older as the primary way we can prevent health issues from sneaking up on us.
-Take the time to select a physician that you trust and can form a partnership with—this will make your visits all around more enjoyable and beneficial to your health.
-Once you complete a wellness visit, your physician will be able to determine how often you need to schedule appointments in the future.
+Take the time to select a physician or provider that you trust and can form a partnership with—this will make your visits all around more enjoyable and beneficial to your health.
+Once you complete a wellness visit, your provider will be able to determine how often you need to schedule appointments in the future.
 If all is well, they will often suggest an annual routine check-up or physical.

 Overall health doesn’t have to be a chore.
 It’s all about balance and setting manageable expectations for yourself.
 Start by breaking up health goals into the four categories above to help you prioritize where to begin.
 Implementing healthy habits today will help you to feel great inside and out as you continue each year.